eranr/storylet/chapter1.rst

 “I think I will go to the CORE’s club”, he called after her, “I want to catch up and could use a well poured pint after all those flies”.
-Gerrit knew Nova hated the place, with the major reason being “nothing creative, original or revolutionary came from there for a long time now”.
+Gerrit knew Nova hated the place, she used to say that “nothing creative, original or revolutionary came from there for a long time now”.
 Gerrit also expected her answer: "You know there is nothing new, just more newbies looking for karma."
+Gerrit knew Nova enough by now not to be fooled by her 'rational' objection to the place.
+It would take him few more years though to realize that the club merely representerd Nova's tragedy of being a minority in this testosterone dominated manly environment.
+In several more years he would realize it was also his tragedy.

-Gerrit drank his coffee, gave Nova a light kiss and left for the club.
+Gerrit gave Nova a light kiss and left for the club.